 British nationality law is extremely complex.
 Children who are born outside the UK will only acquire British citizenship from their parents in certain circumstances.
 Those who do not may be able to register as a British citizen.
+Our Solicitor Carla Mirallas Martinez reviews the circumstances when this may be possible.

 Registration as a British citizen under section 3(5) of the British Nationality Act